Storm Sniff

 Is my location data private?

 Your home coordinates are stored only to compute alerts for you, never shared or sold.
 We don't track your day-to-day location.
-Full details in the privacy policy when we launch.
+Full details in our privacy policy.

 Who built this?